A Level Requirements

 Full time 3 Year(s)

-Our three-year BEng is accredited by the Institution of Mechanical Engineering as meeting partial fulfilment of the educational requirements to become a Chartered Engineer.
+Our approach reinforces your learning from lectures through practical activities, and allows you to fully assess your assumptions while building teamwork and project management skills essential to your future career.
+The degree is professionally accredited by the Institution of Mechanical Engineering (IMechE) as meeting complete fulfilment of the educational requirements to become a Chartered Engineer.

 A Level AAB

 Required Subjects A level Mathematics and a Physical Science, for example, Physics, Chemistry, Electronics, Computer Science, Design & Technology or Further Mathematics.

 GCSE Minimum of 3 GCSEs grade B or 6 to include Mathematics, and English Language grade C or 4

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in Mathematics HL and 6 in a Physical Science at HL